Pedro I's heart: The death of Dom Pedro and the arrival in the city of Porto

 After Dom Pedro died of tuberculosis, his daughter, Maria II of Portugal, decided to fulfill her father's wish.
-As narrated by Amélie of Leuchtenberg, Dom Pedro's widow, in a letter to her daughter Januária of Bragança, an autopsy of the body was performed, revealing a swollen and heavy right lung and an enlarged-looking heart.
-The exhumation of D. Pedro's remains, performed in 2013 by a team from the Museum of Archaeology and Ethnology at the University of São Paulo, determined that part of the ribs on the right side of the body had been cut, probably for the removal of the heart during the time of autopsy and embalming.
+As narrated by Amélie of Leuchtenberg, Dom Pedro's widow, in a letter to her daughter Januária of Braganza, an autopsy of the body was performed, revealing a swollen and heavy right lung and an enlarged-looking heart.
+The exhumation of Dom Pedro's remains, performed in 2013 by a team from the Museum of Archaeology and Ethnology at the University of São Paulo, determined that part of the ribs on the right side of the body had been cut, probably for the removal of the heart during the time of autopsy and embalming.